pantheon-systems/documentation/source/docs/articles/sites/domains/setting-up-a-domain-with-godaddy.md

 1. Sign in to your account at GoDaddy.com.
 2. Click **Manage** next to Domains.
 3. Click the gear icon, and choose **Manage DNS**.
 3. Edit the existing **A record** for the bare domain (non-www) with the IP address provided in the Pantheon Dashboard.
-Create a **CNAME** record for the www subdomain using the destination provided by Pantheon.
-For more information, see [Domains and SSL Tool](/docs/articles/sites/domains).
+4. Create a **CNAME** record for the www subdomain using the destination provided by Pantheon.
+For more information, see [Domains and SSL](/docs/articles/sites/domains).

 <div class="alert alert-warning" role="alert">
 <h4>Note</h4>